Table of Contents

 Regular maintenance

-The filtration or purification system you have should be cleaned regularly to promote its longevity and so you can ensure that it’s doing its job well.
+Your filtration or purification system should be cleaned regularly to promote longevity and ensure it’s doing its job well.

 Fluoride